PetrK39/HydrusSlideshow/README.md

 # Hydrus Slideshow
-Hydrus Slideshow is a simple Kodi-like slideshow app that can be used as screensaver.
+Hydrus Slideshow is a simple Kodi-like slideshow from your Hydrus instance that can be used as screensaver.

 [vid.webm](https://github.com/PetrK39/HydrusSlideshow/assets/60184450/ea8e589a-2b10-4f9a-9916-10c145df5f35)